tacman/msgphp/docs/message-driven/cqrs.md

 ## Command handlers

 The message bus resolves a command handler, which in turn handles the command.
 Thus performs the requested action.
-Usually a command handlers is designed, but not limited, to handle one specific command message.
+Usually a command handler is designed, but not limited, to handle one specific command message.

 ## Implementations

 ### `MsgPhp\Domain\Command\EventSourcingCommandHandlerTrait`

-Sources a [domain event](../event-sourcing/domain-events.md) from a command message.
+Sources a domain event from a command message.

 - `doHandle(object $command, callable $onHandled = null): void`
     - Invokes the domain event for the given command message
-    - If the domain event is handled `$onHandled` will be invoked (if given) receiving the handler as first argument
+    - If the domain event is handled `$onHandled` will be invoked (if given), receiving the handler as first argument
 - `abstract getDomainEvent(object $command): DomainEventInterface`
-    - Get the [domain event](../event-sourcing/domain-events.md) to be handled
+    - The [domain event](../event-sourcing/domain-events.md) to be handled
 - `abstract getDomainEventHandler(object $command): DomainEventHandlerInterface`
-    - Get the [domain event handler](../event-sourcing/domain-event-handlers.md) to handle the domain event
+    - The [domain event handler](../event-sourcing/domain-event-handlers.md) handling the domain event

 ## Generic example